typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 Finally, let's also examine the anatomy of a directive implementation:

 @:image(../img/directive-dsl.png) {
-  title = Directive DSL
+  alt = Directive DSL
-  width = 641px
+  intrinsicWidth = 641px
+  intrinsicHeight = 328px
 }

 We'll go through this line by line: